Observation of Improved Accuracy over Classical Sparse Ground-State Solvers using a Quantum Computer: Overview of experiments and results

 For all of the iterative solvers, we performed fine-grained selection hyperparameter sweeps, with details given in~\Cref{app:classical_simulation_details}.
 The results reported below in \Cref{ssec:results} correspond to the lowest variational energies achieved by each method with the lowest-possible computational overhead, as measured by the largest diagonalization required (as a proxy).
 CIPSI, HCI, diagonal ranking, and truncated Arnoldi's method all require tuning one hyperparameter, ASCI requires tuning two hyperparameters, and TrimCi requires tuning four hyperparameters.

 As for tensor network methods, four DMRG sweeps with a maximum bond dimension of 200 were enough to reach an error in the ground state energy indistinguishable from machine precision.
-Separately we leveraged tensor network simulations of the quantum circuits, primarily as a guiding and diagnostic tool for the quantum experiments.
-However, such methods also serve as a classical adversary for general quantum advantage, i.e., where the hybrid quantum-classical workflow of SKQD is replaced with a fully classical one via direct simulation and sampling of the quantum circuits.
-As discussed in \Cref{sec:quantum_expt}, for the Hamiltonian experimentally studied in this work we found that all support configurations can be found by sampling from AQC target states using MPS methods, and thus did not run end-to-end simulations of SKQD using 2D tensor networks due to the comparatively higher sampling cost.
-Nonetheless, we observe that SKQD converges at modest Krylov dimension such that the circuits remain classically simulable and, using prior knowledge of the support configurations and probability amplitude estimation, estimate that $\sim10^5$ samples are needed from the first 20 Krylov basis states for convergence.
-See App.~\ref{app:tn_sims} for more info.
+We additionally ran tensor network simulations of the quantum circuits, primarily as a guiding and diagnostic tool for the quantum experiments.
+See Sec.~\ref{app:tn_sims} for more info.